RealPsyclops/hierarchical_bookmarks_for_llms/README.md

   ----------------------------------------
   Standard Similarity       0.19
   Recency Weighted          0.12
-  Hierarchical Bookmarks    0.56   ← 3x better
+  Hierarchical Bookmarks    0.38   ← 2x better
 ```

-The bookmark system finds relevant content 3x more often than baseline approaches because it pre-identifies what mattered during the bookmark generation phase.
+The bookmark system finds relevant content 2x more often than baseline approaches because it pre-identifies what mattered during the bookmark generation phase.

+**Note:** This simulation uses keyword overlap (Jaccard similarity), not vector embeddings.
+Real embeddings would narrow the gap somewhat, but the structural advantage of searching a smaller, higher-quality haystack remains.

 ## What's in the Spec